sebhildebrandt/redis-ccp-queue/README.md

 const ccpq = require('redis-ccp-queue');

-let c = new ccpq.Consumer('QueueKey', function (data, done) {  // create new consumer instance handleMessage(data, done)
+let c = new ccpq.Consumer('QueueKey', (data, done) => {  // create new consumer instance
+  handleMessage(data, done)
 });

 // This is the function (callback) that actually handles the messages from the queue.
 // Put your worker-code inside this function. function handleMessage(data, done) {
   console.log('CONSUMER:');
   console.log(data);